-For the six months ended June 30, 2016, net cash provided by financing activities was \$63.6 million.
-Net cash consisted of (i) \$82.8 million in proceeds, net of discounts and commissions, from the issuance of the 2021 Notes, of which we used approximately \$18.6 million to repay in full the \$15.0 million principal amount, accrued but unpaid interest, a make whole interest payment and a prepayment premium all related to the term note issued under the Deerfield facility and (ii) \$0.1 million in proceeds from the exercise of common stock options and warrants; partially offset by payment of debt issuance costs of \$0.7 million.
+For the nine months ended September 30, 2016, net cash provided by financing activities was \$61.3 million.
+Net cash consisted of (i) \$82.8 million in proceeds, net of discounts and commissions, from the issuance of the 2021 Notes, of which we used approximately \$18.6 million to repay in full the \$15.0 million principal amount, accrued but unpaid interest, a make whole interest payment and a prepayment premium all related to the term note issued under the Deerfield facility and (ii) \$0.1 million in proceeds from the exercise of common stock options and warrants; partially offset by payment of \$2.2 million of principal on the \$10.0 million convertible notes, related to capitalized interest that was added to principal, payment of debt issuance costs of \$0.7 million and payment of \$0.1 million of deferred offering costs and obligations under a capital lease.

-For the six months ended June 30, 2015, net cash provided by financing activities was \$63.2 million.
-Net cash consisted of (i) \$59.9 million in proceeds, net of discounts and commissions, from our initial public offering, in which we issued and sold 5,090,909 shares of our common stock at a public offering price of \$11.00 per share on April 21, 2015, and subsequently, sold an additional 763,636 shares of our common stock pursuant to the underwriters' option to purchase additional shares on May 12, 2015, and (ii) proceeds of \$4.0 million from the issuance of the Series D-1 redeemable convertible preferred stock on February 19, 2015, partially offset by payment of deferred offering costs of \$0.7 million.
+For the nine months ended September 30, 2015, net cash provided by financing activities was \$62.7 million.
+Net cash consisted of (i) \$59.9 million in proceeds, net of underwriting discounts and commissions, from our initial public offering, in which we issued and sold 5,090,909 shares of our common stock at a public offering price of \$11.00 per share on April 21, 2015, and subsequently sold an additional 763,636 shares of our common stock pursuant to the underwriters' option to purchase additional shares on May 12, 2015, and (ii) proceeds of \$4.0 million from the issuance of our Series D-1 redeemable convertible preferred stock, on February 19, 2015, partially offset by payment of deferred offering costs of \$1.2 million.